gargrave/gargrave-us-website/README.md

 - [ ] Create a favicon to replace the default React one
 - [ ] Do something with the header area.
 Anything.
-- [ ] Fix the styling of the Card/Paper elements in the "Projects" section, particularly with the `<p>` tags.